Find Trade Colleges

 $27,054 Average Tuition & Fees

 New England College came in at #11 in this year’s edition of the Best Value Trade School Schools in New Hampshire ranking.
-NEC is a private not-for-profit institution located in Henniker, New Hampshire.
-The school has a small population, and it awarded 1,244 degrees in 2021-2022.
+This small private not-for-profit school is located in Henniker, New Hampshire, and it awarded 1,244 degrees in 2021-2022.

 Out-of-state tuition fees for undergraduate students at NEC are $27,054 per year.